- Former Marie Sklodowska-Curie Fellow

-I use both quantitative and qualitative research methods – combining speed, accuracy, and/or think-aloud data.
+I use both quantitative and qualitative research methods – combining speed, accuracy, drawing, and/or think-aloud data.
 Recently, I have also started tracking the exploring movements and pressures of up to six fingers using a novel Android application and a tablet touch screen (with the tactile picture placed on top).

 I am and have been the Primary Investigator and initiator of numerous research projects, for example ‘Seeing through touch’, ‘Attentive glimpse as retrieval associate’, and ‘InSIght’.
 ‘Seeing through touch’ showed that people’s recognition of tactile pictures improves when being taught, visually for 20 minutes or tactually for 45 minutes, to pay attention to object shape.
 Then, ‘Attentive glimpse as retrieval associate’ showed which tactile shapes people perceive in early attention, and which rather require focused attention.
-This project also identified three discrimination strategies for detecting a tactile target-shape, and three location strategies for discovering and locating a target position, including their phases of attention.
+This project also identified three discrimination strategies for detecting a tactile target-shape, and three location strategies for discovering and locating a (tactile) target position, including their phases of attention.
 ‘InSIght’ showed that people integrate both tactile and auditory and visual and auditory shape information.
 When experienced in using either haptic touch or vision, they also know when to ignore auditory information, for example, they can ignore the curved sound of the spoken word 'bouba', when exploring an angular (tactile/visual) shape like 'kiki'.

 ‘You people who can see attach such an absurd importance to your eyes!
 I set my touch, my dear, against your eyes, as much the most trustworthy, and much the most intelligent sense of the two.’
 [Wilkie Collins (1872), cited in C. Peters (ed.), Poor Miss Finch, p.
 220. Oxford: Oxford University Press.]